A Reimagined

 Lead support for Doris Duke Theatre is provided by the Doris Duke Foundation.

-If you are interested in finding out more about the campaign to build the reimagined Doris Duke Theatre or in making a contribution, contact Lila Kanner, Chief Philanthropy Officer, lkanner@jacobspillow.org.
+If you are interested in finding out more about the campaign, or making a contribution, contact Lila Kanner, Chief Philanthropy Officer, lkanner@jacobspillow.org.

-View our digital Doris Duke Theatre Memorial Exhibition using a 3D scan of the Doris Duke Theatre and the stories, photos, and videos we received.
+Remembering the Original Duke: Take a virtual walking tour of our digital Doris Duke Theatre Memorial Exhibition using a 3D scan of the original building, and browse the stories, photos, and videos in our archives.

 Explore

-Receive the latest news and information about the reimagined Doris Duke Theatre by joining our email list.
+Stay Updated: Receive the latest news and information about the reimagined Doris Duke Theatre by joining our email list, and follow this project in the coming months.
+The new theater is anticipated to be completed in 2025.

 Sign Up